Mt Augustus / Walga Rock at Wildflower Time

 This morning is all about the rock, Mt Augustus and the lovely Lyons River, which is where Cattle Pool is situated, an absolutely wonderful spot, with its amazing large river gums, birdlife and animals.
 We enjoy a morning tea here and for those who are game a swim is on offer!
 Around the rock we stop at various locations to explore Aboriginal art, wonderful rock formations and experience the scent of the bush – it doesn’t get much better.
 Later we return to our accommodation for lunch and then the afternoon is yours to explore, relax and take in this vast area.
 In the late afternoon we travel to our sunset viewing area and watch the sun go down on the largest rock in the world, quite a sight to experience, while we enjoy champagne and nibbles.
 Later back to camp for our evening meal around the campfire.
 What a truly wonderful day!
 (B L D)

-We say goodbye to Mt Augustus and travel the Mt Augustus – Turning south we cross the Murchison River and continue to the ruins of Big Bell and then Walga Rock, a monolith which is 5 km around the base and 1.5 km long, the second largest in Australia.
+We say goodbye to Mt Augustus and travel to the ruins of Big Bell and then Walga Rock, a monolith which is 5 km around the base and 1.5 km long, the second largest in Australia.
 We have a bush BBQ and return to Cue in the late afternoon.
 (B,L,D)

 Mt Gould Police Station